rachaelaber/dispersion/outline.md

 ## Results

-1. The negative binomial method is robust to changes in population size (for analytical derivation see Supplement X).
+1. The negative binomial method is robust to changes in population size (for population sizes of at least 10,000).
+For an analytical derivation, see Supplement 1.

 <p align="center">
   <img src="figures/fig1.png" alt="Figure 1" title="Figure 1" />
 </p>
 <p align="center">Figure 1.
 Detecting dispersion changes in incidence time series in populations of different sizes.
 A) Simulated incidence when dispersion is constant and B) when dispersion changes during the epidemic.
 C) Daily COVID-19 cases in Jefferson County, AL and associated dispersion estimates.
 D) Shows the performance of the method with simulated data that has different absolute differences in theta (horizontal axis of each pane) across different population sizes (each pane is one population size).
 O and X mark the null and alternative hypotheses indicated in panels A and B. </p>

-3. Highly overdispersed incidence patterns occurring more frequently later in time series, consistent with more heterogeneity in transmission, susceptibility and reporting
+3. Highly overdispersed incidence patterns occur more frequently later in time series, consistent with more heterogeneity in transmission, susceptibility and reporting
 4. Increases in dispersion around the holiday periods in the dataset; concurrent with increases in incidence.
-5. Evidence for a change in theta observed across many counties (evidenced by concentration of low p-values concurrent with peak incidence).
+5. Evidence for a change in $\theta$ observed across many counties (evidenced by concentration of low p-values concurrent with peak incidence).

 <p align="center">
   <img src="figures/roughdraft_surfaces.png" alt="Figure 4" title="Surfaces" />